E-DPNCT: An Enhanced Attack Resilient Differential Privacy Model For Smart Grids Using Split Noise Cancellation: Literature Review

 \subsection{Privacy Models for Smart Grid}

 Paverd \emph{et al.} \cite{T_Bicom} use a remote trusted entity to add Laplacian noise in smart meters data.
-This remote trusted entity is responsible for bi-directional communication between the power grid and the smart meter for effective DR mechanism.
-Dynamic billing to reward correct behaviour and enforce demand response model is proposed by the authors from \cite{Hassan2020}.
-They provide DP at aggregator level where a trusted aggregator collects original data and Laplacian noise is generated and added to the original data.
+This remote trusted entity is responsible for bi-directional communication between the power grid and the smart meter for an effective Demand Response (DR) mechanism. {Dynamic billing to reward correct behaviour and enforce demand response model is proposed by the authors from \cite{Hassan2020,hassan2022}. } They provide DP at aggregator level where a trusted aggregator collects original data and Laplacian noise is generated and added to the original data.
 Dynamic bills are calculated using original data and only the customers responsible for peak load are charged with peak factor price to ensure fair billing.
-However, a trusted entity is required in both \cite{T_Bicom,Hassan2020} models to mask the original data and follow the demand response protocol honestly.
-The solutions with non trusted third party including \cite{Eibl2017, Hale2019} used infinite divisibility of Laplacian distribution and point-wise sensitivity to generate and add noise at smart meter level.
-The contributions in \cite{Eibl2017, Hale2019} work were limited in that DP was discussed only within the context of aggregated data for load monitoring, and did not detail the subsequent impact of the noise and accuracy of billing to the end user, nor was a security analysis of the approach presented.
-BDP model \cite{Barbosa2016} also uses DP for the preservation of individual’s privacy.
-They assessed the strength of their BDP model against filtering attack.
+However, a trusted entity is required in both \cite{T_Bicom} and \cite{Hassan2020} models to mask the original data and follow the demand response protocol honestly. {Z. Liu \emph{et al.} \cite{com3} uses zero knowledge proof and a trusted authority which is responsible for registering users and public and private key management. } The solutions with non trusted third party including \cite{Eibl2017} and \cite{Hale2019} used infinite divisibility of Laplacian distribution and point-wise sensitivity to generate and add noise at the smart meter level.
+The contributions in \cite{Eibl2017} and \cite{Hale2019} were limited in that DP was discussed only within the context of aggregated data for load monitoring, and did not detail the subsequent impact of the noise and accuracy of billing to the end user, nor was a security analysis of the approach presented.The BDP model presented in \cite{Barbosa2016} also uses DP for the preservation of appliance usage privacy.
+BDP privacy preservation model is focused on masking appliance usage of a households by choosing sensitivity as the maximum wattage of the heaviest electrical appliance. {Ren \emph{et al.} \cite{com4} uses a novel measurement based perturbation for accuracy in bills.
+However, the paper did not discuss the impact of noise addition on load monitoring in the experiments. }